adessoSE/devblog/_posts/2022-12-16-Troubleshooting-open-source-NuGet-package.md

 ```
 _Fig9: Installing the submodule_

-And finally update the project reference.
+And finally, we can update the project reference.

 ``` bash
 $ git diff d85adbb~..d85adbb